symfony/symfony-docs/components/config/definition.rst

 another key has a specific value (in the sample configuration above: the ``memory`` key only makes sense when the ``driver`` is ``sqlite``).

-Defining a hierarchy of configuration values using the TreeBuilder
+Defining a Hierarchy of Configuration Values Using the TreeBuilder
 ------------------------------------------------------------------

 All the rules concerning configuration values can be defined using the